mustafa-ozan/audio_mos_prediction_SSL_ViViT_codes/README.md

-This is a professional and structured README.md for your GitHub repository.
-It clearly separates the development environments, links to your live model on Hugging Face, and provides a clear section for your future academic citation.

 Audio MOS Prediction: SSL and ViViT Experiments

 This repository contains the source code, training pipelines, and feature extraction utilities developed for predicting Mean Opinion Score (MOS).
 The project explores advanced deep learning architectures, specifically focusing on Self-Supervised Learning (SSL) models like WavLM and Video Vision Transformers (ViViT) adapted for audio quality assessment.

 Our goal is to provide a comprehensive guide and codebase to assist researchers in the field of speech processing and audio quality evaluation.